The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Route: Fetcher Park to West Lincoln Park (1.5 hours)

 Experience: Let yourself relax during this 3.2-mile trip, but don’t allow the serene Yampa to lull you to sleep.
-You’ll want to be wide awake to enjoy a cocktail on the deck of one of Steamboat’s riverside bars, such as Aurum Food & Wine.
+You’ll want to be wide awake to enjoy a boozy hurricane in the Sunpie’s backyard—a locals’ spot in the Boat.

 Route: Dotsero Landing to Bair Ranch (3 hours)